 How Does Psychological Wellbeing Promote Sustainable, Optimal Performance?

-- A meaningful and worthwhile vision and mission that all individuals can value, share and be inspired to achieve.
+- A meaningful and worthwhile vision and mission that everyone can value, share and be inspired to achieve.

-- Organisational identity, values, strategy and everyday practice that ensures all individuals are accepted, respected and treated fairly, with equal opportunity and support to provide valued contribution to mission accomplishment and to flourish.
+- Organisational identity, values, strategy and everyday practice that ensures that everyone is accepted, respected and treated fairly, with equal opportunity and support to provide valued contribution to mission accomplishment and to flourish.

 This mutually inspiring and supportive culture enables everyone within the organisation: